deklan400/BOTAXXX_TABUNGAN/QUICK_REFERENCE_VPS.md

 ALTER ROLE botaxxx SET default_transaction_isolation TO 'read committed';
 ALTER ROLE botaxxx SET timezone TO 'UTC';
 GRANT ALL PRIVILEGES ON DATABASE botaxxx_db TO botaxxx;
+\c botaxxx_db
+GRANT ALL ON SCHEMA public TO botaxxx;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO botaxxx;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON SEQUENCES TO botaxxx;
 \q
 EOF
 ```